SHP-Robotics/SHPLib/docs/README.md

 ## Advanced Concepts

 This section contains explanations for different advanced concepts used both in FTC and FRC alongside their implementations in SHPLib.
 Most beginner programmers in FTC should attempt to learn some of these concepts and use them for their robot.
 These concepts are essential for a competitive FRC robot.

+## Credit and Inspiration

+This documentation is made by Ayaan Govil (Class of 2023) and is heavily inspired by the [WPILib Documentation](https://docs.wpilib.org/en/stable/index.html).